gobbe/cohesity-scripts/dataprotectionUsed/README.md

 # Introduction

 `dataprotectionUSed.ps1` is a simple script that lists backjobs utilizing Cohesity DataProtection license and calculates total capacity to be reported.
+Not that this doesn't count expired backupjobruns which might affect on used capacity in long run.

 # How to use